harendra-kumar/xls/README.md

 * ParseExcel

 ## Contributing
-I wrote this for a specific use case to begin with.
-I am not actively focused on this but if you would like to have something changed or added please go ahead, raise an issue or send a pull request.
+Welcome!
+If you would like to have something changed or added go ahead, raise an issue or send a pull request.